Extensions of Erd\H{o}s's 1962 theorem on non-Hamiltonian graphs: Applications

 Motivated by \cref{Prob-2}, the following problem was also considered.

-\begin{problem} Among all $n$-vertex non-Hamiltonian-connected graphs with minimum degree at least $k$, determine the maximum values of the spectral radius and signless Laplacian spectral radius of the graphs, respectively. \end{problem} There are also many partial results on the above question in references, see for example, \cite{MR4338740,MR3855181,MR4568541}.
+\begin{problem} Among all $n$-vertex non-Hamiltonian-connected graphs with minimum degree at least $k$, determine the maximum values of the spectral radius and the signless Laplacian spectral radius, respectively. \end{problem} Several partial results on this problem are known; see, for example, \cite{ZBWL2021-2,WYL2019,XZW2022}.

-In this paper, we give complete solutions to \cref{Prob-2} and \cref{Prob-3}, respectively.
-We mention that the following theorem is a corollary of Theorem \ref{ex-P-CP}, since spectral radius and signless Laplacian spectral radius of a graph are feasible (see \cite{Ai2023}).
+In this paper, we give complete solutions to \cref{Prob-2} and \cref{Prob-3}.
+The following theorem is an immediate consequence of Theorem \ref{ex-P-CP}, since both the spectral radius and the signless Laplacian spectral radius are feasible (see \cite{ALNS2023}).